 Below: Tab Lamp by Barber and Osgerby; Kelvin F Lamp by Antonio Citterio.
 Both produced by Flos.

 Hi.
 I’m Katherine - the founder of Oliver Yaphe, Inc. I love beautifully made things, simple design, and when people are inspired by what they do.
-Here's a peek of what catches my eye.
+Thanks for stopping by.
 Dig in.
 Hope you stay a while.